lukefleed/website/src/data/blog/two-pass-lanczos.md

     }
     let t_k_sparse = SparseColMat::try_new_from_triplets(steps, steps, &triplets)?;

     // 2.
-Create the right-hand side vector, e_1.
+Construct e_1
     let mut e1 = Mat::zeros(steps, 1);
     e1.as_mut()[(0, 0)] = 1.0;

     // 3.
-Solve the system using a sparse LU factorization.
+Solve T_k * y' = e_1 via sparse LU
     Ok(t_k_sparse.as_ref().sp_lu()?.solve(e1.as_ref()))
 };
 ```

-This closure takes the raw `alphas` and `betas` from the Lanczos process, constructs the `faer` sparse matrix, and then uses its built-in LU solver.
-This is the exact approach we used in our experimental binaries.
+The closure takes the coefficient arrays, constructs the sparse tridiagonal matrix, and solves the system.
+The triplet format lets us build the matrix efficiently without knowing its structure in advance.
+The sparse LU solver leverages the tridiagonal structure to avoid dense factorization.

 # Some interesting results